codefactoryhu/helm-common/charts/helm-common/CONTRIBUTING.md

 ## Getting Started

 An easy way to get started helping the project is to *file an issue*.
-You can do that on the MT Helm Common issues page by clicking on the *New Issue* button at the right.
+You can do that on the CF Helm Common issues page by clicking on the *New Issue* button at the right.
 Issues can include bugs to fix, features to add, or documentation that looks outdated.

 ## Contributions

-MT Helm Common welcomes contributions from everyone.
+CF Helm Common welcomes contributions from everyone.

-Contributions to MT Helm Common should be made in the form of GitLab merge requests.
+Contributions to CF Helm Common should be made in the form of GitLab merge requests.
 Each merge request will be reviewed by a core contributor (someone with permission to land patches) and either landed in the main tree or given feedback for changes that would be required.